FernandoM52/FernandoM52/README.md

 <p>In 2019, I joined an Industrial Automation course that brought me into the world of programming logic, where I was deputy leader of my class and leader in some group projects.
 During this journey, I was starting my professional career in an IT company as an apprentice and since then my passion for technology has only grown.</br> </p>

-<p>Now, I'm a full stack web developer, code and problem solving lover, and always looking to learn new things and improve my skills.</p>
+<p>Now, I'm a full stack web developer, code and problem solving lover, always looking to learn new things and seeking to improve my skills.</p>

-<h3>🌱 I’m currently learning</h3>
+<h3 align="center">🌱 I’m currently learning</h3>
 <p>

 ![NestJS](https://img.shields.io/badge/nestjs-%23E0234E.svg?style=for-the-badge&logo=nestjs&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)
 </p>

-<h3>💻 Main technologies</h3>
+<h3 align="center">💻 Main technologies</h3>
 <p>

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)